 Description: The workshop will begin with an introduction to the various types of art texts that require translation and the approaches to adopt.
 Participants will then work in small groups on translating sample texts of different kinds from French, Italian and Spanish into English.
 Depending on the working languages of participants, the workshop will end with a discussion of particular issues that arise when translating from other Romance languages into English for the art world.

 Who should attend?
 Both translators new to the field and those already working in it.
 Particular attention will be paid to issues arising when translating from Romance languages into English (in keeping with the facilitator’s language combinations) but translators working from other languages into English are welcome to attend.
 Any potential participants who are concerned about the language requirements are encouraged to contact the facilitator before signing up.

-Outcomes: Participants should gain a better understanding of how best to approach different types of art world texts and be more confident about resolving recurring issues.
+Outcome skills: Participants should gain a better understanding of how best to approach different types of art world texts and be more confident about resolving recurring issues.
 Those relatively new to art world texts will gain an awareness of some of the hidden complexities.

 Pre-workshop tasks: Participants are encouraged to give some thought to any particularly thorny problems they face in this field in their own language combination(s) and to bring along their own translations into English for discussion with the group in the latter part of the workshop.
 A few short articles discussing translating art texts will be distributed for advance reading to familiarise participants with some of the relevant issues.